Sealdah–Anand Vihar Terminal Express: Background

 This train was inaugurated on 6 July 2014 from Sealdah, which is an extension of Sealdah - Varanasi Express up to Anand Vihar Terminal which situates in Delhi.
 It was done after the service of Lal Quila Express was ended and the passengers of Delhi was also increased for direct connectivity to Kolkata.

+Important Halts

+The important halts of the train are:

+Note: Bold letters indicates Major Railway Stations/Major Cities.